 Provide closed captioning for live video content.

-Deaf or hearing impaired users use captions so spoken words or other audio from a video are accessible.
+Deaf or hearing impaired users use captions so spoken words and other important audio from a video is available to them.

-Blind or low vision users utilize audio descriptions to make spoken audio, on-screen text and other important visual information accessible.
+Blind or low vision users utilize audio descriptions to make on-screen text and other important visual information accessible.

 Closed captions can be created manually or by working with an outside vendor.